asepsugi/scalper-bot/README.md

     python live_trader_monitor.py --env demo
     ```

+### Running the Backtesters

+The project includes powerful backtesting scripts to evaluate your strategies before deploying them.

+-   **Market Scanner (`backtest_market_scanner.py`)**:
+    This script runs a portfolio simulation across many symbols to see how your combined strategies perform in different market conditions.

+    ```bash
+    # Run with default settings (top 50 symbols, 1500 candles)
+    python backtest_market_scanner.py

+    # Run a deeper backtest on more symbols and a longer history
+    python backtest_market_scanner.py --max_symbols 100 --limit 10000
+    ```

+-   **Strategy Comparer (`backtest_strategy_comparation.py`)**:
+    This script tests each strategy individually against a portfolio of symbols and provides a comparative performance analysis.
+    ```bash
+    python backtest_strategy_comparation.py --max_symbols 20 --limit 1500
+    ```

 ## 🔧 Configuration

 Most of the bot's behavior can be tweaked in `config.py` and `strategies.py`.